ably77/strimzi-openshift-demo/README.md

 This quick script will:
 - Login to Openshift as an admin
 - Deploy the Strimzi Kafka Operator
-- Deploy an ephemeral kafka cluster with 3 broker nodes and 3 zookeeper nodes
+- Deploy an persistent EBS-backed kafka cluster with 3 broker nodes and 3 zookeeper nodes
 - Setup the kafka brokers connectivity using nodePort services
 - Create three Kafka topics (my-topic1, my-topic2, my-topic3)
 - Deploy Prometheus